 Doorstep loans have taken a lot of flack, perhaps because they haven’t been reined in by the Financial Conduct Authority (FCA) in the same way that “payday” loans have.

 In response to widespread concerns around high-cost, short-term credit, the FCA introduced a raft of measures to protect borrowers, such as a cap on the amount of interest that can be charged by lenders each day, and overall.
-For some reason however, what the FCA terms “home credit” (which covers doorstep loans) was specifically exempted from these new tighter rulings, leaving doorstep borrowers open to being treated like, well, doormats.
-The good news is that the FCA is currently looking into this situation, stating in May that it intends to “take action where we find harm.”
+For some reason however, what the FCA terms “home credit” (which covers doorstep loans) was specifically exempted from these new tighter rulings.

-At the time of writing, however, borrowers that opt for a doorstep loan could still face eye-wateringly high interest rates and loans that can be rolled-over into new, larger loans multiple times, allowing debt to snowball.
+As a result, borrowers that opt for a doorstep loan can still face eye-wateringly high interest rates and loans that can be rolled-over into new, larger loans multiple times, allowing debt to snowball.